Registered Nurse in MontréalHousing & Career Guide · 2026

 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.

-Nursing shortages persist across all provinces.
+Nursing shortages persist across all provinces and US states.
 New immigrants with foreign credentials typically complete bridging programs before full licensure.

-Provincial nursing college registration required (NCLEX-RN).
-Credential recognition varies by province.
+Canada: Provincial nursing college registration required (NCLEX-RN).
+US: State nursing board licensure (NCLEX-RN).
+Credential recognition varies by jurisdiction.

 Frequently Asked Questions